 - Most recent Previous Education Agency or Institution attended

 - Current Enrollment Status: (1) Number of Hours currently enrolled in, (2) Status (Part-time

 or Full-time), and (3) Classification (Freshman, Sophomore, etc.)

 - University Student-Employment Status

 If you are a student, you have the right to prevent your Directory Information from

 being published in the Campus Directory or released to outside agencies.
 If you elect

-to suppress your Directory Information, ALL of it be suppressed.
-We cannot release some information and suppress some as well.
+to suppress your Directory Information, ALL of it will be suppressed.
+We cannot release some information and suppress the rest.

 You may suppress your Directory Information in one of two ways:

 - Login to iAM and restrict your information electronically: